joshterrill/notebooks/README.md

-# machine-learning-experiments
+# notebooks
-a place to put some machine learning experiments
+a place to put some jupyter notebooks for random research I'm doing